Winterreisender/webview-nodejs/README.md

 w.show();
 ```

-For more examples like interacting between Node.js and webview and more detailed instructions see [Tutorial](https://github.com/Winterreisender/webview-nodejs/wiki/Tutorial).
+For more examples like interacting between Node.js and webview and more detailed instructions, see [Tutorial](https://github.com/Winterreisender/webview-nodejs/wiki/Tutorial).

 ## Help